andreasthoelke/dotfiles/.vim/notes/nav-containers.md

 ### Create hyperlink to header

+  Use `h rel.txt` to link
+    * mapping is `gk`
+    * path is relative to the current file or absolute e.g.
+      * `git%20process.md#/Git%20Reset`
+      * `~/.vim/notes/chrome-cli.js` - `gk` still works here

+TODO make a nicer Highlight for vim-rel links

+from any filetype to any search-word: ~/.vimrc#/set whitespace escape: help:rel.txt#/should%20refer text commit-nts1.txt#/#%20Vimium%20workflow

 text [link to header in other .md file](notes29-09.md# Rich Text) next text

 use `c-]` (not `ge`) on the link text to navigate hyperlinks and `c-o` to jump back